 What is hydrated silica?

-Hydrated silica is the chemical compound silicon dioxide (SiO2) usually found as opal, agate, flint, and quartz.
-Silicon dioxide is abundant in nature and often occurs as an ingredient of many rock types; it makes up around 60% by weight of common sand.
+Hydrated silica is the chemical compound silicon dioxide (SiO2), usually found in opal, agate, flint, and quartz.
+Silicon dioxide is abundant in nature and often occurs as an ingredient of many rock types; it makes up around 60% of the weight of common sand.
 Silica is one of the most complex chemical compounds commonly found in nature.

-Hydrated silicon dioxide (SiO2) is known as silica, but it also goes by some other names like beach sand or quartz; chemically, however, they are all the same thing.
-It has no color, but it can sometimes look pinkish to brown depending on where it comes from.
-It may also contain traces of other minerals which give it a different color.
+Hydrated silicon dioxide (SiO2) is known as silica, but it also goes by some other names like beach sand or quartz; chemically, however, they are all the same.
+It has no color, but it can sometimes look pinkish to brown, depending on where it comes from.
+It may also contain traces of other minerals, which give it a different color.

 See Related: Important Pros and Cons of Biofuels to Know